 Dysarthria can be acquired or developed.

-Developmental dysarthria is caused by brain injury at birth or throughout the fetal development.
+Developmental dysarthria is caused by brain injury at birth or during fetal development.
 For example, cerebral palsy may result in dysarthria.
 It is prevalent among children.

-Dysarthria is caused by brain impairment that develops later in life.
-Dysarthria can be caused by a stroke, a brain tumour, or Parkinson's disease.
+Acquired Dysarthria is caused by a brain impairment that develops later in life.
+For Example, stroke, a brain tumor, or Parkinson's disease.
 Adults frequently develop dysarthria.

 People with dysarthria can understand language.
 They understand what they want to say and how to communicate it.
 It's only that having weak muscles makes speaking harder.